Did you know that 70% of investors in Australia don't buy a tax depreciation schedule for their investment properties?

 But what exactly is a depreciation schedule?
 And how can you benefit from it?

-In this article, we’ll breakdown everything you need to know about tax depreciation schedules so that you can maximise the tax benefits available to you through your investment property.
+We’ll break down everything you need to know about tax depreciation schedules so that you can maximise the tax benefits available to you through your investment property.

 As a building gets older, its structure and the assets within the building are subject to general wear and tear.
 In other words, each year, the value decreases and thus, depreciates.